-He made millions, yet remained a humble inventor.
+He made millions of dollars, yet remained a humble inventor.
 His coffee “mug” was a styrofoam cup with “Leo” printed on it.
 He brought his lunch to work every day because “With the money I save eating these sandwiches, I can buy a handful of resistors.”

 His employees loved him.
-He showed up at G&L every day until his death on March 21, 1991 from complications of Parkison’s disease.
+He showed up at G&L every day until his death on March 21, 1991 from complications of Parkinson’s disease.

-Despite losing his eye as a child and several accounting jobs during the Depression, Leo Fender turned his teenage passion for tinkering into an empire.
+Despite losing his eye as a child and a detour to accounting, Leo Fender turned his teenage passion for tinkering into an empire.
 Almost every song seared into our hearts for three generations lives there because of Leo, who found his groove in his 40s.

 And he never learned how to play, or even tune, a guitar!